rktjmp/fennel-cljlib/doc/macros.md

 ```

 Create (anonymous) function of fixed arity.
-Supports multiple arities by defining bodies as lists:
+Supports multiple arities by defining bodies as lists.

 ### Examples
 Named function of fixed arity 2: